linksmart/border-gateway/docs/config.md

 The BGW supports four ways to integrate with OpenID Connect:
   * **`password`:** Username and password are provided in each HTTP(S) or MQTT request.
   * **`access_token` (recommended):** An OpenID Connect access token is provided with every HTTP(S) request (Authorization: Bearer) or given as username in an MQTT request.
 The token is validated by the Border Gateway.
-  * **`refresh_token`:** Expiration time for refresh_token is configured in Keycloak Realm settings (Tokens / SSO Session Idle).
-Here is an example on how to obtain a refresh token: `curl -d "client_id=<$AAA_CLIENT_OPENID_CLIENTID>" -d "username=linksmart" -d "password=demo" -d "authentication_type=password" -L "https://auth.fit.fraunhofer.de/kc/realms/<name_of_your_realm>/protocol/openid-connect/token"`.
-The value of field `refresh_token` can then be used to authorize http requests (Authorization: Bearer) or give it as username in an mqtt request.
-  * **`authorization_code`:** Your Keycloak client needs to have "Standard Flow Enabled" button on and the list of "Valid Redirect URIs" needs to include the value of `AAA_CLIENT_HOST`.
-Here is an example on how to obtain an authorization code: Put `https://auth.fit.fraunhofer.de/kc/realms/<name_of_your_realm>/protocol/openid-connect/auth?client_id=<$AAA_CLIENT_OPENID_CLIENTID>&response_type=code&redirect_uri=https%3A%2F%2Fauth.fit.fraunhofer.de%2Fkc%2Frealms%2F<name_of_your_realm>` into your browser and log in with username and password.
-Copy the value of field `code` from the URL and use it in the same way as a refresh token.
-The code can be used only once!
 ```
 AAA_CLIENT_OPENID_ANONYMOUS_USER=anonymous
 ```